vitalab/deep-learning-tutorials/README.md

 conda activate deep-learning-tutorials
 ```
 Creating the environment this way also takes care of installing the dependencies for you, so you can skip the rest of
-the setup and dive straight into one of the tutorials!
+the setup and dive straight into one of the tutorials.

 ### Installing Dependencies
 If you already have a python environment set aside for this project and just want to install the dependencies, you can